vekonyat/ATC_MiThermometer/README.md

 Setting the pin to "1" or "0" works if both hysteresis are set to zero (TRG off).

 ![OnOff](https://github.com/pvvx/ATC_MiThermometer/blob/master/img/OnOff.gif)

+### Reed Switch on GPIO PA6 (label on the "P10" pin)

+It is possible to solder a reed switch on the LYWSD03MMC board to the pins marked "P10" and GND.
+The state of the reed switch is transferred to the advertising package.

 ### Interface for receiving and displaying data on the LCD.
 >* LCD shows: